cakephp/docs/en/orm/saving-data.rst

       ]
     ]);

-Your entities should be in the structured in the same way as they are when loaded from the database.
+Your entities should be structured in the same way as they are when loaded from the database.
 See the form helper documentation for :ref:`how to build inputs for associations <associated-form-inputs>`.